Victoria Cross Winners

 Mugford, Lance- Corp Harold S., VC

 Harold Mugford, was East Ham's third Victoria Cross winner.
-He was born in London in 1884 and attended East Ham Grammar School.
+He was born in Bermondsey, London, in 1894.
+The family later moved to 32 Wyndham Road, East Ham, and then to 2 Gillett Avenue, East Ham, where Harold attended East Ham Grammar School.
 Mugford's later life was spent in Essex, he died on 16 June 1958 and was buried at Southend.
 His Victoria Cross is on display at the Imperial War Museum.

 Mugford, Lance- Corp Harold S., VC